Object and Pose Mode

 When enabled, bone is displayed in wireframe mode regardless of the viewport display mode.
 Useful for non-obstructive custom bone chains.

 To assign a custom shape to a bone, you have to:

 Switch to Pose Mode Ctrl-Tab.

 Select the relevant bone by clicking on it.

 Go to the Display panel Custom Shape field and select the 3D object previously created in the scene; in this example we are using a cube and a cone.
 You can optionally set the At field to another bone.

-These shapes will never be rendered, like any bone, they are only visible in 3D Views.
+These shapes will never be rendered, like any bone, they are only visible in the 3D Viewport.